Professional wrestling and writing are art forms that combine skill,...

 Dedication to craft and audience

 Wrestling and writing require dedication to succeed.
 Professional wrestlers spend hours training to get their bodies in tip-top shape or hone their promotional skills.
-Similarly, authors invest hours in writing, revising, and perfecting their works.
+Similarly, authors invest hours in writing, editing, and perfecting their works.

 Interaction with the audience is of great importance in both fields and can influence the output of a wrestler or author.
 Neither could not exist without their audience.
 In wrestling, the success of a wrestler or a wrestling show depends on how the audience responds to it.
 The live audience and those watching on television screens play a crucial role.
 Likewise, authors rely on readers to read and discuss their books.
 Therefore, wrestlers and authors alike must be resilient because they expose themselves to criticism and the potential rejection of their craft.